galderz/fibula/README.md

 and reimplement the `startBenchmark` logic.
 The issue with this approach is that `startBenchmark` is a lengthy method, but the benefit is that no reflection is needed.

+More of the `jmh-core-it` code could be reused by Fibula if the way the `Runner` instance is constructed would be abstracted away.
+Doing so would enable not only benchmark annotated code to be reused, but the code that starts the runner and asserts expectations as well.

 ### Exceptions in native benchmarks